 An email marketing campaign is simply an email sent from a business or individual to one or more customers or prospects.
 A successful email marketing campaign will compel the recipients to take action, engage with your business, and help you to generate more leads and sales.

 One of the benefits of email marketing is that people still use email widely.
-In fact, as our article on why email marketing isn’t dead reveals, 90% of adults and 74% of teenagers still use email regularly.
+In fact, this article on why email marketing isn’t dead revealed that, 90% of adults and 74% of teenagers still use email regularly.
 This makes email marketing the ideal tool for building customer relationships to help you acquire more leads and sales.

 However, running a successful email marketing campaign requires some bit of work to ensure everything is set in place for your success before you finally tap the send button.